 Things to be Aware of During Your Visit

-When visiting the Cathedral, be respectful of the religious significance of the site, especially during religious ceremonies.
-The Cathedral is a sacred space, and visitors should dress modestly, with knees and shoulders covered.
-Visitors should also be aware that the Cathedral is closed during religious ceremonies, so it’s a good idea to check the schedule before your visit.
+When visiting the Cathedral, please respect the site’s religious significance, especially during religious ceremonies.
+The Cathedral is a sacred location, thus guests should dress modestly, with their knees and shoulders covered.
+Visitors should also be informed that the Cathedral is closed for religious ceremonies, so check the schedule before visiting.

 Conclusion